decred/tinydecred/README.md

 Each package may be installed from the [Python Package Index](https://pypi.org/) using the [`pip`](https://pip.pypa.io/) command as usual.

+## Requirements

+To run tinywallet on your machine you will need to setup the following.

+Use `pip` to install as stated above:

+- pip install websocket_client
+- pip install blake256
+- pip install base58
+- pip install PyNaCl
+- pip install appdirs

+Setup and run dcrd.
+Set your rpcusername and rpcpassword from config file Installation guide can be found [`here`](https://docs.decred.org/wallets/cli/dcrd-setup/).

 ## Status

 [![Check and test both packages](https://github.com/decred/tinydecred/workflows/Check%20and%20test%20both%20packages/badge.svg)](https://github.com/decred/tinydecred/actions)